SimplePractice automatically updates the claim status for you. We use the codes insurance payers provide in order to update the status for you.

 Note: Integrated payment reports is a great feature that will save you a ton of time- no more typing in information from an EOB!
 Be sure to enroll for payment reports now: How to enroll for payment reports.

-This indicates the online claim filed through SimplePractice was rejected by the insurance company.
+This indicates the online claim filed through SimplePractice was rejected by the clearinghouse or by the insurance company.

 Next Step: Click on the claim to see the reasons the claim was rejected.
 Once you update the claim you can resubmit it the same way you initially submitted it.